fbpx

 Board Member

-Ellen Lenox Smith has emerged as a leading voice for patients living with pain in Rhode Island.
-She is Co-Director of U.S. Pain Foundation’s Medical Cannabis Advocacy Program alongside her husband, Stu.
-Featured in local and national press accounts, Ellen brings a reasoned and compassionate perspective to the need for safe patient access to medicine.
+Ellen Lenox Smith is a leading advocate for patients with chronic pain in Rhode Island.
+As Co-Director of the U.S. Pain Foundation’s Medical Cannabis Advocacy Program, alongside her husband Stu, she has been a strong voice for safe patient access to medicine, featured in both local and national media.

 Edward Bilsky, PhD